S1mple-Scripts/S1mpleFisher/README.md

 - Run Simba and load the bot script.
 - Add the required details in the script.
 - Run RuneLite, load the provided RuneLite Profile, and then log into your OSRS account.
-- Setup the client by following the instructions in this video [here].
+- Setup the client by following the instructions in this video [here](https://youtu.be/Mpsp5wEUsPc?feature=shared).
 - Go to the fishing spot you want to fish at and make sure you have the required fishing equipment in your inventory or bank.
 - Start the bot script in Simba and follow any instructions.